Self-gravitating baryonic tubes supported by $\pi$- and $\omega$-mesons and its flat limit: Field equations and the model

-Here $n_{\mu}$ is the normal vector orthogonal to the hyper-surfaces of constant $t$, and $\sigma$ is the determinant of the induced metric on the hyper-surface.
-It is worth noting that the topological charge, as expected, does not depend on the metric, since the previously mentioned quantities compensate for the volume element introduced by the Levi-Civita tensor (see, for instance, Ref. \cite{gravtube2}).
+In this expression, $n_{\mu}$ is the unit normal vector to the hypersurfaces of constant $t$, and $\sigma$ is the determinant of the induced metric on $\Sigma$.
+As expected for a topological quantity, the baryon number $B$ is independent of the metric, as the metric dependence in the volume element is exactly compensated by the Levi-Civita tensor (see Ref.~\cite{gravtube2} for a detailed discussion).

-On the other hand, the energy-momentum tensor of the theory, obtained by varying Eq. \eqref{I} with respect to $g_{\mu\nu}$, reads
+Finally, the energy-momentum tensor $T_{\mu\nu}$, obtained by varying the action~\eqref{I} with respect to the metric, reads: